jdotcurs/go-weather-app/README.md

 # Weather Forecast Application

 This project is a weather forecast application that provides a 16-day hourly forecast for precipitation probability, temperature, and cloud cover.
 It's built with Go for the backend API and uses HTML/JavaScript with Chart.js for the frontend.
-The application demonstrates skills in full-stack development, API integration, and data visualization.
+The application demonstrates skills in full-stack development, API integration, data visualization and Docker containerization.

 ## Features